 As you know, we are in a study of the gospel of Luke.
-We have come to the sixth chapter where Luke introduces us to the Twelve Apostles of our Lord Jesus.
-Let's open our Bibles again to Luke chapter 6, just briefly as we look at the listing of the twelve whom Jesus identified to be His official representatives.
+We have come to the 6th chapter where Luke introduces us to the twelve apostles of our Lord Jesus.
+Let's open our Bibles again to Luke chapter 6 just briefly as we look at the listing of the twelve whom Jesus identified to be His official representatives.

-We have been learning in coming to know these men, five of whom we've already studied, that the Lord selects common men for uncommon callings.
-Being an Apostle of the Lord Jesus Christ, the highest calling that any person could ever have, and yet they are such common people.
+We have been learning in coming to know these men, five of whom we have already studied, that the Lord selects common men for uncommon callings.
+Being an apostle of the Lord Jesus Christ, the highest calling that any person could ever have, and yet they are such common people.
 This has given us great encouragement for the Lord's grace in our own lives.

-There is Moses the great leader of Israel, commander-in-chief of the Exodus.
+There is Moses, the great leader of Israel, commander-in-chief of the Exodus.
 He is the one who was leading Israel when the entire army of Egypt was destroyed.
-Moses, the receiver of the law of God, Moses who heard God speak to him personally in the burning bush, Moses who was on the Mount to see the glory of God, Moses who was given the tablets of stone upon which God had written with His own finger the Ten Commandments, Moses who wrote the first five books of Scripture called the Torah, the Law, the Pentateuch, Moses, the leader of Israel during the 40 years of wandering before they entered the land of Canaan, this man is identified forever with the Law of God and the people of God, Israel.
+Moses, the receiver of the law of God, Moses who heard God speak to him personally in the burning bush, Moses who was on the mount to see the glory of God, Moses who was given the tablets of stone upon which God had written with His own finger the Ten Commandments, Moses who wrote the first five books of Scripture called the Torah, the Law, the Pentateuch, Moses, the leader of Israel during the forty years of wandering before they entered the land of Canaan, this man is identified forever with the law of God and the people of God, Israel.

 And then there is Elijah who represents the prophets.
-James says that he was the man with a nature like ours.
+James says that he was a man with a nature like ours.
 He was, according to 1 Kings 17:18, a man of God.
 He was a preacher, one of the greatest ever.
 He was a miracle worker.
 He was one who could raise the dead, and did so.
-He called down fire on a hundred of King Ahaziah's men, he slew with his own hands 450 false prophets of Baal...a great prophet, a great man of power, supernatural ability.
+He called down fire on a hundred of King Ahaziah's men.
+He slew with his own hands 450 false prophets of Baal, a great prophet, a great man of power, supernatural ability.

 But there's a secondary possibility.
-There was among the Hebrews a sect, they were called Tolmaians because their leader was named Tolmai.
+There was among the Hebrews a sect.
+They were called Tolmaians because their leader was named Tolmai.
 This sect was devoted to the study of Scripture.
-They gave much attention to the Scriptures.
-It may be that Nathanael, Bar-Tolmai was the son of a man named Tolmai, or some have suggested, though it's a bit more obscure, that it may mean that he was a member of a group called Tolmaians, he was there for a son of Tolmai, in the sense that he was a follower of the man who started the group, whose devotion to Scripture marked him uniquely.
+They gave much attention to the scriptures.
+It may be that Nathanael, Bar-Tolmai was the son of a man named Tolmai, or some have suggested, though it's a bit more obscure, that it may mean he was a member of a group called Tolmaians.
+He was there for a son of Tolmai, in the sense that he was a follower of the man who started the group, whose devotion to Scripture marked him uniquely.
 He is Nathanael anyway, son of Tolmai.

 Very likely together they had poured long hours over the Scripture.
 Very likely they had searched the law and the prophets to discern the truth about the coming of Messiah.
 And it was really because Nathanael was so well trained in Scripture, perhaps better than Philip, but it was because he was so well versed in Scripture that he was so immediate in his response to Jesus.
 He was able to recognize Jesus so clearly because he had such a clear understanding of what the Scripture said about Him.
 He knew what the promises said, so he knew what the fulfillment was.
 He knew Him of whom Moses and the prophets had written when He showed up.
 Not immediately upon the first introduction of Philip, but immediately upon the first introduction of Jesus he recognized Him.

-So, Philip says to him, here's the amazing part, end of verse 45, "It is Jesus of Nazareth, the Son of Joseph."
-Son of Joseph was how you identified people, that's where you get the name Josephson, or Albertson, or any other of those kinds of names that find their way through Anglo language, which identifies someone as the son of someone else.
-Your second name is an identifying name with your family, it identifies you with your father.
+So, Philip says to him, here's the amazing part, end of verse 45, "It is Jesus of Nazareth, the son of Joseph."
+Son of Joseph was how you identified people.
+That's where you get the name Josephson, or Albertson, or any other of those kinds of names that find their way through Anglo language, which identifies someone as the son of someone else.
+Your second name is an identifying name with your family.
+It identifies you with your father.
 That's the idea, isn't it?
-I mean, there's an effort in feminism to change that, but historically since the beginning of time and memorial, if you will, people have been identified by the father's name.
-And so this man named Jesus which may have been a common name, Joshua really, same name, is the Jesus who is the Son of Joseph and from the town of Nazareth.
-And there had to be a certain amount of surprise even in the voice of Philip as he was saying, "You'll never believe this, this...it's the Son of Joseph, the man named Jesus up in Nazareth."
+I mean, there's an effort in feminism to change that, but historically since the beginning of time immemorial, if you will, people have been identified by the father's name.
+And so this man named Jesus, which may have been a common name, Yeshua, Joshua really, same name, is the Jesus who is the son of Joseph and from the town of Nazareth.
+And there had to be a certain amount of surprise even in the voice of Philip as he was saying, "You'll never believe this, this.
+It's the son of Joseph, the man named Jesus up in Nazareth."

 Oh come on, that is a general statement that manifests a prejudice.
 That's not rational, that's emotional.
-Now he didn't live in such a hot town himself, Cana, I've been there a few times.
-Unless you were looking for the house quote/unquote where Jesus turned water into wine, you wouldn't go there.
+Now he didn't live in such a hot town himself, Cana.
+I've been there a few times.
+Unless you were looking for the “house” quote-unquote where Jesus turned water into wine, you wouldn't go there.
 Cana was in walking distance from Nazareth but it was off the beaten track and Nazareth was a crossroads.
 If you go north and south in the ancient world, you go through Nazareth.
-If you're going up the coastland of Israel, you eventually get into Galilee and you go through Nazareth as you head forward to eat, sleep and get supplies.
-And if you're going east to west, you're going to go through Nazareth, very likely coming from the east heading toward the Mediterranean, or the opposite.
-It was a crossroads, it was a rough town, it was an unrefined town, it was an uneducated town.
+If you're going up the coastland of Israel, you eventually get into the Galilee and you go through Nazareth as you head forward to eat, sleep and get supplies.
+And if you're going east to west, you're going to go through Nazareth, very likely coming from the east headed toward the Mediterranean, or the opposite.
+It was a crossroads, it was a rough town.
+It was an unrefined town.
+It was an uneducated town.
 It is still the same, much the same way.
-It's not, you probably think of it as a picturesque kind of place, it isn't.
+It's not...
+You probably think of it as a picturesque kind of place, it isn't.
 It has a nice setting on the slopes of the hills up there in Galilee, but it's...it's not a memorable town still and it wasn't in those days.
 There was an unrefined and uneducated lot that lived there.
-The Galileans even looked down on the Nazarenes and the Judaians looked down on the Galileans and really looked down on the Nazarenes.
+The Galileans even looked down on the Nazarenes and the Judeans looked down on the Galileans and really looked down on the Nazarenes.

-It is inconceivable to Nathanael/Bartholomew that the Messiah would come out of that tacky place called Nazareth, the rough place, an evil place, a sinful place, corrupt place.
-Well that would have been okay if he had said, "It's an evil place," but to say, "Can any good thing come out of Nazareth?" is just plain prejudice.
+It is inconceivable to Nathanael Bartholomew that the Messiah would come out of that tacky place called Nazareth, the rough place, an evil place, a sinful place, corrupt place.
+Well that would have been OK, I mean, if he had said, "It's an evil place," but to say, "Can any good thing come out of Nazareth?" is just plain prejudice.
 A little bit of town jealousy maybe, cause Cana was certainly forgettable.
 And if Jesus hadn't turned water into wine there at a wedding, nobody would have ever given it a thought.

 Men's ears are often closed to the gospel by prejudice, racial prejudice, social prejudice, religious prejudice, whatever.
 And this effectively caused the Jewish nation to remain deaf to the Messiah.
 Diabolos had stationed at the Eargate of Israel the deaf.
 That is why when Jesus came into His own synagogue and spoke the truth, they were deaf to it and tried to kill Him, throw Him off a cliff.

 Was Nathanael influenced by that?
 Sure.
-He lived in a society that was prejudicial by temperament, nature cause all sinful people are...tend toward being prejudice.
-We all make prejudice statements.
-We all draw prejudicial conclusions about certain people and certain classes, certain societies.
+He lived in a society that was prejudicial by temperament, nature, because all sinful people are...tend toward being prejudiced.
+We all make prejudiced statements.
+We all draw prejudicial conclusions about certain people and certain classes, and certain societies.
 And we make these crazy generalizations which are sinful.

 And he went.
-A prejudice mind, but I think a seeking heart and his seeking heart overpowered his prejudice mind.
-And now we learn about him.
-The most important thing and we hear it from the lips of Jesus, can't imagine a more wonderful thing than to have one's commendation come out of the mouth of Jesus.
+A prejudiced mind, but I think a seeking heart and his seeking heart overpowered his prejudiced mind.
+And now we learn about him the most important thing and we hear it from the lips of Jesus.
+Can't imagine a more wonderful thing than to have one's commendation come out of the mouth of Jesus.
 Verse 47, "Jesus saw Nathanael coming to Him and He said of him, 'Behold, an Israelite indeed in whom there is no guile.'"

 What a statement.
-It would be one thing that at the end of your life, you know, you hear this at a funeral, somebody dies and the preacher says, "Well, they're going to heaven where they're going to hear, 'Well done, good and faithful servant.'"
-That's a nice epitaph, how would you like that at the beginning?
+It would be one thing if that at the end of your life, you know, you hear this at a funeral, somebody dies and the preacher says, "Well, they're going to heaven where they're going to hear, 'Well done, good and faithful servant.'"
+That's a nice epitaph.
+How would you like that at the beginning?

 What's He talking about?
 He's talking about his descent from Abraham?
 No, not in the physical sense.
 He's not talking about his blood, his genetics.
 What do you mean he's a true Israelite?
 He's an Israelite who is true because in him there's no guile.
 That's what defines it.
 Guile is deceit, deception.

 Here was a man who was a true Israelite and a true Israelite is one who is an Israelite on the inside.
-He had his heart circumcised.
+He’s had his heart circumcised.
 What does that mean?
-Romans 2 says, "Circumcision of the heart."
+Romans 2 says: "Circumcision of the heart."
 What does it mean?
 His heart's been cleansed.
 This was a...this was a justified man.
 This was a righteous man.
 This was a man who knew the true God and loved Him and served Him.
-Flawed, of course, because everybody is.
-But he was the real thing.
+Flawed, of course, because everybody is, but he was the real thing.
 He wasn't like the scribes.
 He wasn't like the Pharisees and most of the rest of the people.
 He was trustworthy, genuine.